apache/pekko-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 Java
 :   @@snip [HttpClientExampleDocTest.java](/docs/src/test/java/docs/http/javadsl/HttpClientExampleDocTest.java) { #manual-entity-consume-example-2 }

-### Integrating with Akka Streams
+### Integrating with Apache Pekko Streams

-In some cases, it is necessary to process the results of a series of Apache Pekko HTTP calls as Akka Streams.
+In some cases, it is necessary to process the results of a series of Apache Pekko HTTP calls as Apache Pekko Streams.
 In order to ensure that the HTTP Response Entity is consumed in a timely manner, the Apache Pekko HTTP stream for each request must be executed and completely consumed, then sent along for further processing.